axiom-data-science/bagitify/README.md

 python bagitify/bagitify.py -s 2022-05-01 -e 2022-08-01 https://erddap.secoora.org/erddap/tabledap/edu_usf_marine_comps_1407d550.html
 ```

+By default, monthly netCDF files which have already been downloaded are skipped/not redownloaded, __unless__ the
+end of the month is after the modification date of the local file.
+This behavior ensures that the netCDF file for
+the current month gets updated as new data is collected.

+To force existing files to be deleted and redownloaded, set the `-f` or `--force` argument.

 ### Docker

-The docker version works essentially the same way, though the variables will need to be set through the docker command,
+The Docker version works essentially the same way, though the variables will need to be set through the docker command,
 and it will be important to bind mount the place it will be writing to so that you can get the results.
 For example:

 ```